The Croods: Family Tree: Season 7 (2023)

+Season 8 (2023)

 Production

 On August 31, 2021, DreamWorks announced a CGI animated series titled The Croods: Family Tree, based on The Croods: A New Age, and would stream September 23 on Hulu and Peacock.
-Tran reprises her role as Dawn, while A. J. Locascio reprises his role as Thunk from Dawn of the Croods.
+Tran reprises her role as Dawn, while A.J.
+LoCascio reprises his role as Thunk from Dawn of the Croods.
 The new voice cast features Amy Landecker as Ugga, Kiff VandenHeuvel as Grug, Ally Dixon as Eep, Artemis Pebdani as Gran, Darin Brooks as Guy, Matthew Waterson as Phil, and Amy Rosoff as Hope.
 Mark Banker (from The Epic Tales of Captain Underpants, Adventure Time, Go, Dog, Go!) and Todd Grimes (from The Epic Tales of Captain Underpants) serve as executive producers and showrunners for the series.
-Like all DreamWorks Animation Television programs, the series will be animated by Mikros Animation under Technicolor Animation Productions.
+Like all DreamWorks Animation Television programs, the series is animated by Mikros Animation under Technicolor Animation Productions.
+From season 5 on, Tran was replaced by Abby Trott as Dawn.